Daily Schedule

 TUESDAY | Handwritten Text Recognition and Modern Manuscripts

 On the second day, we will dive into the world of handwritten text recognition (HTR) by looking into the workflows in Transkribus and eScriptorium.
-After a short introduction to HTR, we will use eScriptorium/Transkribus to transcribe a couple of pages of Mary Shelley’s manuscript of Frankenstein.
+After a short introduction to HTR, we will use Transkribus to transcribe a couple of pages of Arthur Conan Doyle’s manuscript of one of the Sherlock Holmes stories: “The Adventure of the Norwood Builder”.
 However, the resulting transcription is not outputted in an ideal format for digital scholarly editions, making post-processing and validation a necessary next step.
-For the post-processing tasks, we will work with the Collaborative XML Editor Axolotl.
-After importing HTR output from platforms such as eScriptorium and Transkribus, Axolotl allows for post-processing, including correcting and validating transcriptions, linking additions and metamarks, adding additional markup, and modifying annotations and zones.
+We will touch upon HTR post-processing on Wednesday, since we will visit the Plantin-Moretus Museum on Tuesday afternoon.
+The museum visit will be followed by the summer school dinner.

 WEDNESDAY | Keystroke Logging and Born-Digital Manuscripts

-On the third day, we will explore how we can create digital editions of born-digital manuscripts, specifically through the use of keystroke logging.
+For the post-processing tasks of HTR results, we will work with the Collaborative XML Editor Axolotl.
+After importing HTR output from platforms such as eScriptorium and Transkribus, Axolotl allows for post-processing, including correcting and validating transcriptions, linking additions and metamarks, adding additional markup, and modifying annotations and zones.
+On the third day, we will also explore how we can create digital editions of born-digital manuscripts, specifically through the use of keystroke logging.
 As an exercise, we will write a poem on the computer and log the writing process using a keystroke logger (Inputlog or GGXLog).
 We will then use these keystroke logging files to learn the basic technologies involved in making a (genetic) digital edition.
 As a first step, we will encode all writing operations (e.g. new text production, additions, deletions) in TEI-XML together with the timestamp.
 These XML files will be used the next day to visualise the reconstructions of the digital writing processes.
-We will conclude the day with a keynote presentation.

 THURSDAY | Towards a Digital Edition Light